-If you are unsuccessful in your application, any health information obtained as part of recruitment process will be deleted, together with the rest of your personal data, within 12 months of us notifying you that you have not been successful.
+If you are unsuccessful in your application, any health information obtained as part of recruitment process will be deleted, together with the rest of your personal data, within 12 months of your last interaction with Delaware.

 Sharing your personal information

 In certain circumstances, we may need to share some of your personal information with other parties, such as our affiliated entities (the Delaware group), clients to whom you may be being recruited to provide services, third party service providers (including recruitment agencies, background screening agencies, and occupational health providers), relevant government bodies and our professional advisers such as our insurers and lawyers.

 Outside the Delaware group and with the exception of regulators or other government bodies, your personal information will only be shared under the terms of a written agreement between us and the third party which includes appropriate security measures to protect the personal information in line with this policy and our obligations.
 The third parties are permitted to use the personal information only for the purposes which we have identified, and not for their own purposes, and they are not permitted to further share the data without our express permission or as required by law.

 Your personal information may be held at our offices and at those of our group entities, third party service providers etc. with whom we share your personal information.
 We may, in certain circumstances transfer your personal information outside the UK.
 In all cases, where your personal information is transferred to a third party in a country which is deemed not to have the same level of protection for personal data as the UK, we will ensure that adequate safeguards are in place to protect your personal information.

 Keeping your personal information secure